Grants Program for Digital Collections in Arts and Sciences

 - Support the College’s subject strengths

 How to Apply

-DCAPS staff will contact and assist applicants with the full proposal application process - including copyright issues, budgets, technology options.
-Full proposals due by March 13, 2015.
+DCAPS staff will contact and assist applicants with the full proposal application process - including copyright issues, budgets, and technology options.
+Full proposals due by March 11, 2016.

 The Proposal Review Committee, comprised of members of the Arts & Sciences Visual Resources Advisory Group, will evaluate proposals and make their recommendations.